Empower vs. Quicken vs. Moneydance

 If you're serious about your money, you know it's important to keep tabs on your various financial accounts.
 However, it's likely you have several separate investment, credit card and bank accounts.
 Wouldn't it be great to have a way to view them all together?

 These apps range in price and features.
 Depending on what you want from a money management app, you may find that one is a better fit than the others for your needs.
-If your sole focus is cost, jump right to Personal Capital, which offers a free financial analysis tool.
+If your sole focus is cost, jump right to Empower, which offers a free financial analysis tool.
 But if you need more help with budgeting than investing, one of the others could be worth the price.

-Personal Capital, Quicken and Moneydance each give you a digital personal finance dashboard with the most important details about your money at your fingertips.
+Empower, Quicken and Moneydance each give you a digital personal finance dashboard with the most important details about your money at your fingertips.
 But which is the best?

-When I signed up back in 2012, I used Personal Capital's tools to take a closer look at the investment fees on my mutual funds and ETFs.
+When I signed up back in 2012, I used Empower's tools to take a closer look at the investment fees on my mutual funds and ETFs.
 That led me to make some changes, and ultimately I saved $300 per year in fees.
 That compounds to tens of thousands of dollars in savings over time.

 I regularly suggest this free money management app to friends and family.
 Because it's free, you have nothing to lose by giving it a try.
 There's both a web and a mobile version to monitor your money at your computer or on the go.

 Many people think of Quicken as the original money management app.
 It has a lot of history, since the first version came out in 1983.
 That's before most of us had computers, if we were alive at all!

 Intuit, the current owner of QuickBooks and Mint, developed the software but sold it to another company several years ago.
 Unlike Empower, which is web based, you must download Quicken onto your Windows or Mac computer desktop.
 Despite this, you still have to pay an annual or two-year license fee to access the latest updates.